julius-speech/dictation-kit/README.md

 ## Download

 Since the total size is around 2GB, you should install [git-lfs (Git Large File Storage)](https://git-lfs.github.com/) before clone to obtain all the entity into your local repository, else only the link will be cloned.

 - [Install Git LFS](https://git-lfs.github.com/) before clone!

 ## Requirement

-This tookit is set up to run on Windows, Linux and Mac OS X.
+This too;kit is set up to run on Windows, Linux and Mac OS X.

 - Windows 7/8.1/10 (64-bit), require DirectSound.
 - CentOS 6 and Ubuntu 16.04 LTS (64-bit).
 - MacOSX 10.11 (El Capitan).
 X11 (XQuartz) is required for DNN-client version.